polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 Hyper IDE also provides integrated autocomplete if your editor has focus and you click CTRL+SPACE in Windows or FN+CONTROL+SPACE on your Mac.
 This allows you to very rapidly create Hyperlambda code, while having Hyper IDE ensure your code is using existing slots.
 Notice, these keyboard shortcuts are only available when your code editor has focus.

+In addition to autocomplete, the editor documents your code as you read it - rest your mouse pointer on any slot invocation in a Hyperlambda file, and a tooltip appears explaining what the slot does, using the descriptions your cloudlet's slots declare about themselves.
+And CTRL+F on Windows or COMMAND+F on your Mac opens search inside the editor, highlighting every match as you type, with ENTER cycling through them - which matters once your Hyperlambda files grow to hundreds of lines.

 <img src="/images/hyper-ide-actions.webp" alt="Screenshot of Hyper IDE&#x27;s autocomplete feature with Hyperlambda" loading="lazy" width="2400" height="1500">

 ## Hyper IDE features